Canon G7 X Mark II vs Nikon D200

 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the D200 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D200 requires a separate lens.

 - More compact: Is smaller (106x61mm vs 147x113mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the D200).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the D200).

 - More modern: Reflects 10 years and 3 months of technical progress since the D200 launch.

-- Easier setting verification: Has a control panel on top to check shooting parameters.
+- Easier setting verification: Features a control panel on top to check shooting parameters.